Proton is Vespa's search core and runs on each content node as the vespa-proton-bin process.

 Queries

-Queries has a separate pathway through the system.
+Queries have a separate pathway through the system.

 How queries move through the system: